 Our championship golf course is a challenging design of 6,922 yards (6,329 meters) that will beckon your return.
 It winds through an atmosphere of graceful palm trees, oak hammocks, and tropical flowering foliage.

-The Piper’s Landing Championship Course is impeccably designed to become five different courses of play, offering any skill-level of golfer a challenge that never loses its allure.
+The Piper’s Landing Championship Course is impeccably designed to become six different courses of play, offering any skill-level of golfer a challenge that never loses its allure.
 Due to the exclusivity of the Club, we pride ourselves on being one of the only courses in South Florida where you can be assured of a tee time when it works for you.
 When you’re ready for a lesson, our expert team of PGA professionals is at your service.

 And if there’s an evening you really want to feel decadent, try playing the front 9 all by yourself, because in reality, Piper’s has been made to feel like a course made just for you!